tiagofsanchez/blog/content/posts/2020-02-17-React nanodegree, Would you rather.md

 ---
 title: "React nanodegree, Would you rather App"
-cover: ""

 date: 2020-02-17
 category: "🔮 Code"
 tags:
   - redux
   - learning
   - udacity
-publish: "no"
+publish: "yes"
 ---

-Wow, it has been a long time since I have posted...so here it goes!
+Wow, it has been a long time since I have posted...so here it goes, a little bit more about my React nanodegree journey!

 At this moment I am lost in the number of weeks, so I will stop mentioning the week number of my Udacity React nanodegree.
 In this post I will discuss the thinking behind the my implementation of the [would you rather app](https://reactnd-would-you-rather-project.netlify.com/).